Hurley Montreal Trail

 In December 2024 ICORE received a $35,000 grant from the Enbridge Fueling Futures Program for the Hurley Montreal Trail.
 According to the Enbridge website, the Fueling Futures Program promotes “energizing communities, through partnerships and sponsorships that strengthen the safety, vibrancy and sustainability of our communities.”
 ICORE is very grateful to Enbridge for their support.
 Read more at our press release here.

 ICORE and the City of Hurley resumed negotiations with CN, trying to purchase the railroad grade between Hurley and Montreal.
 There was a delay in 2022 and 2023 while CN and the Wisconsin Department of Transportation (DOT) investigated if an 85.09 release of the railroad grade from the State would be necessary.
-Eventually it was determined that the DOT released the railroad grade in 1983, waiving their first right to acquire the property.
+Eventually the DOT said they released the railroad grade in 1983, waiving their first right to acquire the property (although in 2025 we learned that was incorrect).

 Hurley Trail Update